Antisocial (film)

 Antisocial is a 2013 Canadian horror film and the feature film directorial debut of Cody Calahan.
 The film had its world premiere on 31 July 2013 at the Fantasia Film Festival and a sequel entitled Antisocial 2 was released in 2015.
-Both films predominantly center on Sam, a young woman that finds herself in the middle of a pandemic where disease sufferers suddenly begin showing strange symptoms and violent behavior.
+Both films predominantly center on Sam, a young woman that finds herself in the middle of a pandemic where infected people suddenly begin showing strange symptoms and violent behavior.

 Synopsis

 Sam is a young college student that has recently been dumped by her boyfriend via video chat.
 To lift her spirits Sam decides to take her friend Mark up on his offer to attend a small New Year's Eve pre-party.
 Once there, things seem to be going well until their friend Jed turns on the television, which displays a news story about a seemingly isolated act of violence.
 The attack proves to be not so isolated as the group soon finds themselves the focus of an attack.
 Through the news and social media sites the group discovers that there is a new disease that causes various different symptoms, one of which is uncontrolled violence.
 They board themselves up in their lodgings and initially they believe that they will be fine until some of their friends begin to show symptoms of the disease.
 The film also follows Brian, a friend of Jed's that is confined to his dorm room and decides that he will chronicle the happenings online via a social media site named Social Redroom.